-San José State University Research Foundation Investment Policy, Guidelines, and Objectives
+Tower Foundation of San José State University Endowment Investment Policies, Guidelines, and Objectives

-Purpose of the Investment Policy Statement
+Purpose of the Endowment Investment Policy Statement

-This statement is issued by the Finance and Investment Committee (the "Committee") of the San José State University Research Foundation ("SJSURF" or "the Foundation"), which has authority from the Board of Directors of the Foundation (the "Board") to oversee the investment of the SJSURF Investments (the "Fund") under the guidelines as specified in this Policy.
+This statement is issued by the Finance and Investment Committee (the "Committee") of the Tower Foundation of San José State University ("Tower" or "the Foundation"), which has authority from the Board of Directors of the Tower Foundation (the "Board") to oversee the investment of the Tower Endowment Fund (the "Fund" or "Endowment Fund") under the guidelines as specified in this Policy.

-This Investment Policy was established to facilitate a clear understanding of how to establish guidelines, and objectives among SJSURF, Investment Consultants, and the Fund's Investment Managers.
+This Endowment Plan of the Tower Foundation of San José State University was established to facilitate a clear understanding of how to establish an endowment with Tower and of the investment policy, guidelines, and objectives among Tower, Investment Consultants, and the Plan's Investment Managers.
 It also sets forth the guidelines and restrictions to be followed by the Investment Managers.
-Each quarter the Consultant will review with the Client the performance of the portfolio and each Manager's conformity to the Fund's investment objectives.
-It is the intent of this Policy to be both sufficiently specific to be meaningful as well as flexible enough to be practical.
+Each quarter the Consultant will review with the Client the performance of the portfolio and each Manager's conformity to the Plan's investment objectives.
+It is the intent of this Plan to be both sufficiently specific to be meaningful as well as flexible enough to be practical.